Social Justice Council

 Our present projects include:

-- Holding Christmas drives for donations to organizations that help those in need, such as the shoe voucher program at Mary's Place.
+- Holding Christmas drives for donations to organizations that help those in need, such as the shoe voucher program at Mary's Place and a winter clothing drive for the Welcome Table.

 For more information about volunteering in Westside's community service programs, contact Regina Brennan.